jhonsrid/drealm/README.md

 # drealm
 GPL sources for the v2.1a drealm UNIX BBS, http://groups.yahoo.com/group/drealmbbs

+## To build:
+Read README
+(But basically it's just "make" to build).

+### Dependencies
+Drealm needs gcc, GNU make and ncurses.
+Only tried building it on Linux, for Solaris, AIX and HP-UX, I expect a few tweaks would be needed.

+## Change history

+2017-12-22:
 Slightly tweaked to build on modern Linux with a C99 compiler.
 Release mode (ie only default GCC warnings), now builds cleanly.
 Basic changes were:

 * "restrict" is a keyword in C99